 What should I do when I encounter homeless people?

 In D.C., panhandling is not prohibited unless the panhandler impedes your ability to continue walking or is "aggressively" panhandling.

 If you become fearful for your safety in any location, you should immediately leave the area and call GWPD (if on campus) or 911 (if off campus).

 How can I get involved with GWPD?

 GWPD has a variety of employment opportunities available to the public and students.

 What steps has the University taken to protect students in the event of a citywide or nationwide emergency?

-The Office of Emergency Management is responsible for alerting students in the event of a citywide or nationwide emergency.
-GWPD and the Office of Emergency Management are directed by the Office of Safety and Security which will coordinate a response with the University's administrators, and GW's city, state, and Federal partners.
+Health & Emergency Management Services (HEMS) is responsible for alerting students in the event of a citywide or nationwide emergency.
+GWPD and HEMS are directed by the Division of Safety and Security which will coordinate a response with the University's administrators, and GW's city, state, and Federal partners.
 Rest assured that the University is prepared to provide students with the information necessary to respond to large scale emergencies.

 Every member of the GW community should maintain a level of preparedness that allows them to be ready for any type of unpredicted emergency event.